-THEOREM 3.
-Let G = (V, E) be a planar graph.
-Then G is extrinsically free in every host $H, G \subseteq H$ , if and only if G consists of isolated vertices and
+Theorem 3 Let G = (V, E) be a planar graph.
+Then G is extrinsically free in every host $H, G \subseteq H$, if and only if G consists of isolated vertices and

-• a forest as listed in Theorem 1 (a matching, a forest with at most 3 edges, the disjoint union of two paths, each with 2 edges), or

-- a triangulation, or - a triangle and one additional edge (either disjoint from or incident to the triangle).
+- a forest as listed in Theorem 1 (a matching, a forest with at most 3 edges, the disjoint union of two paths, each with 2 edges), or - a triangulation, or - a triangle and one additional edge (either disjoint from or incident to the triangle).

-When $G = C_k$ is a cycle with prescribed edge lengths, the realizability of a host H, $C_k \subset H$ , leads to a variant of the celebrated carpenter's rule problem.
-Even though cycles on four or more vertices are not extrinsically free, all nonrealizable length assignments are degenerate in the sense that the cycle $C_k$ , $k \ge 4$ , decomposes into four paths of lengths (a, b, a, b) for some $a, b \in \mathbb{R}^+$ .
-Intuitively, a length assignment on a cycle $C_k$ is degenerate if $C_k$ has two noncongruent embeddings in the line (that is, in 1-dimensions) with prescribed edge lengths.
-We show that every host H, $C_k \subset H$ , is realizable with prescribed edge lengths of $C_k$ , i.e., H admits a straight-line embedding in which every edge of $C_k$ has its prescribed length, if the length assignment of $C_k$ is nondegenerate.
+When $G=C_k$ is a cycle with prescribed edge lengths, the realizability of a host $H, C_k \subset H$, leads to a variant of the celebrated carpenter's rule problem.
+Even though cycles on four or more vertices are not extrinsically free, all nonrealizable length assignments are degenerate in the sense that the cycle $C_k, k \geq 4$, decomposes into four paths of lengths (a,b,a,b) for some $a,b \in \mathbb{R}^+$.
+Intuitively, a length assignment on a cycle C_k is degenerate if C_k has two noncongruent embeddings in the line (that is, in 1-dimensions) with prescribed edge lengths.
+We show that every host $H, C_k \subset H$, is realizable with prescribed edge lengths on C_k , that is, H admits a straight-line embedding in which every edge of C_k has its prescribed length, if the length assignment of C_k is nondegenerate.

-THEOREM 4.
-Let H be a planar graph that contains a cycle C = (V, E).
-Let $\ell : E \to \mathbb{R}^+$ be a length assignment such that C has a straight-line embedding with edge lengths $\ell(e)$ , $e \in E$ .
-If $\ell$ is nondegenerate, then H admits a straight-line embedding in which every edge $e \in E$ has length $\ell(e)$ .
+Theorem 4 Let H be a planar graph that contains a cycle C = (V, E).
+Let $\ell : E \to \mathbb{R}^+$ be a length assignment such that C has a straight-line embedding with edge lengths $\ell(e)$, $e \in E$.
+If l is nondegenerate, then H admits a straight-line embedding in which every edge $e \in E$ has length $\ell(e)$.

 Organization.
-Our negative results (i.e., a planar graph G is not always free) are confirmed by finding specific hosts $H, G \subseteq H$ , and length assignments that cannot be realized (Section 2).
+Our negative results (i.e., a planar graph G is not always free) are confirmed by finding specific hosts $H, G \subseteq H$, and length assignments that cannot be realized (Section 2).
 We give a constructive proof that every matching is free in all planar graphs (Section 3).
-In fact, we prove a slightly stronger statement: the edge lengths of a matching G can be chosen arbitrarily in every plane graph H with a fixed combinatorial embedding (that is, the edge lengths and the outer face can be chosen arbitrarily).
+In fact, we prove a slightly stronger statement: the edge lengths of a matching G can be chosen arbitrarily in every plane graph H with a fixed combinatorial embedding (that is, the edge lengths A the outer face can be chosen arbitrarily).
 The key tools are edge contractions and vertex splits, reminiscent of the technique of Fáry [9].
-Separating triangles pose technical difficulties: we should realize the host H even if one edge of a separating triangle has to be very short, and an edge in its interior has to be very long.
+Separating triangles pose technical difficulties: we should realize the host A even if one edge of a separating triangle has to be very short, and an edge in its interior has to be very long.
 Similar problems occur when two opposite sides of a separating 4-cycle are short.
-We use grid embeddings and affine transformations to recursively construct embeddings for all separating 3- and 4-cycles (Section 3.2).
+We use grid embeddings and affine transformations to construct embeddings recursively for all separating 3- and 4-cycles (Section 3.2).
 All other subgraphs listed in Theorem 1 have at most 4 edges.
 We show directly that they are free in every planar host (Section 4).
-In Section 5 we show that for cycles with prescribed edge lengths any host H is realizable if the length assignment is nondegenerate.
-We conclude with open problems in Section 7.
+We extend our methods to stars in 4-connected triangulations (Section 5) and extrinsically free graphs (Section 6).
+In Section 7 we show that for cycles with prescribed edge lengths any host A is realizable if the length assignment is nondegenerate.
+We conclude with open problems in Section 8.